evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80/_index.md

 - adjustable thigh support
 - massage (optional)

-You can choose from 2 different materials/colors for this seat type. <br />
+You can choose from 5 different materials/colors for this seat type. <br />
 <br />

-The following functionalities are available on the **ergoActive Top-Sport** seat.
+The following functionalities are available on the **Sport** seat.

 - electric adjustment (optional)
 - heating